 Michael has been the Director of Greenbelt since 2010.
 He holds a BS, MS, and PhD in Wildlife Science from OSU and was a Research Assistant and Faculty Research Associate at OSU from 1989-2004.
 He also worked for ODFW as the Wildlife Mitigation Coordinator and Oregon Conservation Strategy Coordinator.
 Michael was a professional boat builder in Maine, Maryland, and Alaska from 1976-1987.
 He and his wife, Becca, have one child who is a botanist, musician, and organic farmer.

 Elizabeth works across Stewardship and Outreach programs at Greenbelt, after having joined Greenbelt as a RARE AmeriCorps member in 2012.
-Says Elizabeth, “when I work with volunteers to remove invasive species, help students learn about stewardship, or observe longtime neighbors finding solace in the habitats, working lands and open spaces where Greenbelt works, I feel hopeful for the future.”
-A native Oregonian who holds a BS in Natural Resources, she enjoys a variety of homesteading endeavors, outdoor adventures and creative projects.
+Says Elizabeth, “when I work with volunteers to remove invasive species, help students learn about stewardship, or observe longtime neighbors finding solace in the habitats, working lands, and open spaces where Greenbelt works, I feel hopeful for the future.”
+A native Oregonian who holds a BS in Natural Resources, she enjoys a variety of homesteading endeavors, outdoor adventures, and creative projects.

-Rebecca joined GLT in 2016 after working in Connecticut to protect wildlife habitat and working farmland.
+Rebecca joined GLT in 2016 after working in New England to protect wildlife habitat and working farmland.
 She’s passionate about connecting conservation and psychology.
 She earned her BA in Environmental Science from Barnard College and spent time studying community-based wildlife conservation in Kenya.
 She later earned her MS in Environmental Science from the Yale School of Forestry & Environmental Studies.
 She enjoys hiking with her dog, rock climbing, and writing.